 When you submit your application, please mail us:

 - Three letters of recommendation from instructors, employers, undergraduate advisors, volunteer supervisors, academic/research mentors, and other people who know you and your abilities.

 - Original transcripts from all of the colleges you’ve attended.

 - Your GRE scores.
 (Scores are acceptable within five years of taking the exam.)
 Our GRE school code is 6686.

 - TOEFL scores if you’re an international student.

-The application deadline is February 15, but we encourage you to apply early if all of your materials are ready.
+The application deadline for the MCN-CP is February 15 and for the MCN-HP is June 1 in the year you wish to be considered for enrollment, but we encourage you to apply early if all of your materials are ready.
 We’re not able to review applications that arrive late or incomplete.
 Our Admissions Committee reviews applications after we receive them.
 The new class each year begins its studies in September.
 For any questions you may have, contact us at 214-648-1520.

 After reviewing applications, the Admissions Committee selects the group of candidates to be interviewed.
 If you’re selected, we’ll contact you to arrange a convenient interview time.
 During your visit, you’ll tour the program and meet with faculty.